The Comprehensive Oxygen Sensor Guide

-What Is Oxygen Sensor?
+What Is A Car Oxygen Sensor?

-How Does Oxygen Sensor Works?
+How Does My Car Oxygen Sensor Work?

 This information is then sent to the Engine Control Unit for further analysis.
-The ECU is responsible for proper functioning of the engine and the associated components which may also include many other sensors.
+The ECU is responsible for the proper functioning of the engine and the associated components, which may also include many other sensors.
 The ECU is like the brain of the engine collecting all the data and making the right decisions.

 After the ECU has analyzed the oxygen levels it will know if the combustion process is taking place properly or not.
 Thus, it will know if the engine is running lean (more air, less fuel) or rich (more fuel, less air).
 It will then instruct the fuel delivery system to act accordingly.
 Thus, the fuel entry levels will be adjusted for proper combustion to take place.
 This will also reduce harmful gas emissions from the exhaust system.

 How Do I Choose The Right Oxygen Sensor?

 What Are The Common Car Oxygen Sensor Problems?